 Online Bible Study for Your Small Group, Sunday School Class, or Gathering

-Each Monday, starting January 2, 2023, we’ll post an online Bible study lesson for the week.
+Each Monday we’ll post an online Bible study lesson for the week.
 We’ll add a new lesson each Monday, moving through the study.

-Our first study is on the book of John and here is the first lesson.
+Our current study is on John Letters, and here is the first lesson.

 Bookmark this page and come back here each Monday for the next lesson is this study.

 Use it for your small group, Sunday school class, or Bible study, on whatever day you meet.

 There is no cost for the Bible study.

 These Bible studies focus on the biblical text, without regard for a certain denomination or theology.
 If you love God, or want to know more about him, this Bible study is for you.

 When you meet:

 - Open with prayer.
 Ask the Holy Spirit to direct your thoughts and discussions.